DaanMatch/Administrivia/CodeOfConduct.md

 We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.

-We belive that every mistake is an opportunit to learn.
+We believe that every mistake is an opportunity to learn.

 We believe everyone who acts in a way that supports their own self interest and the community self interest is a leader.